 Current residential students have access into the common areas of all residence halls, with the exception of brownstones.
 While this provides convenient access for all residents in undergraduate housing, a student is considered a guest across the residential community when in any space other than their contractually assigned room.
 Students in a building, suite or room other than their contractual assignment must respect the time and frequency limitations as established below for all guests.
-A resident is permitted to host a guest provided there is no interference with the rights of a roommate.
+A resident is permitted to host a guest provided there is no interference with the rights of a roommate and provided further that the visit is consistent with the terms of this policy.

 Guests ten years of age or younger must be accompanied by their parent or legal guardian in order to gain access to an undergraduate residence hall.